hexammon/HexammonServer/README.md

 {
     "eventType": "RoomFilled",
     "eventData": {
-        "gameId": "<gameId>" // id of new game, connect to its channel (see below) }
+        "gameChannel": "/wss/v1/games/<gameId>" // channel of new game, connect to its channel (see below) }
 }
 ```